Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use the tool: when context is stale, task is done, or to clear sensitive data.
-Also hints at alternatives by naming related tools.
+Explicitly states when to use: 'when context is stale, the task is done, or you want to clear sensitive data'.
+Provides usage context but lacks explicit exclusions or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.